microprediction/monteprediction/TFRO.md

 It is a lot easier than it was when I wrote my book.

 ### If you want an extra 20bps per year
-... through some portfolio optimization that is entirely novel and unpublished, we can talk.
+... through some portfolio optimization that is entirely novel and unpublished, I can provide the algorithm via API and Python tools for evaluating it easily.
 How sneaky is it?
 Very.
-It is sneakier than my published work that unified the two schools of portfolio theory (see [pdf](https://arxiv.org/abs/2411.05807)) and I've tested it against thousands of time-series.
-If 20bps doesn't sound like a lot, no worries and have a lovely weekend.
+It is a cunning cunning plan my Lord, using a cunning cunning algorithm I wrote years ago and recently repurposed.
+It is so very cunning it is even more devlishly cunning than unifying the two schools of portfolio theory (which I also did, see [pdf](https://arxiv.org/abs/2411.05807)) and I've tested it against thousands of time-series and on opinionated and unopinionated portfolios.
+In other words, it can enhance portfolios as a final step by making extremely defensive use of dependency information.

+I'm quoting 20bps because that's the actual long term result, probably, not an exaggerated claim.
+If that doesn't sound like a lot, you are not a likely customer for this and that's cool.

 ### If you have questions about Crunch
 Or Mid+One in particular, see [discord](https://discord.gg/NuqJTcYQ2J) and look for the midone channels.